symforce-org/symforce/symforce/codegen/backends/README.md

  5. Add your backend's extensions to `FileType` in `symforce/codegen/template_util.py`, filling out relevant methods there.
  6. Add tests to `test/symforce_codegen_test.py`.

-This will result in being able to generate functions for your backend that deal with scalars and arrays, but the `sym` geometry and camera classes.
+This will result in being able to generate functions for your backend that deal with scalars and arrays, but not the `sym` geometry and camera classes.
 To implement those, follow the examples in `geo_package_codegen` and `cam_package_codegen`.